Knowledge Hub

 How much does it cost to apply for a trade mark?

-• Trade mark registration lasts for ten years, but is renewable without time limit.
+Trade mark registration lasts for ten years, but is renewable without a time limit.
 Renewal fees are much the same as application fees.

 How long will it take before my trade mark is approved?

 In the UK, the examiner who receives your application will normally accept it for publication within a few weeks.
-However, it’s when the application is published for the world to see that you need to worry about the time the process takes.
+It’s when the application is published for the world to see that you need to worry about the time the process takes.

 Oppositions can slow down the application dramatically, and may even stop it completely.
 Often opponents can be satisfied with an agreement to co-exist, placing limits on what you will do with your trade mark that put the opponent’s mind at rest, and if this becomes necessary we can prepare and negotiate an appropriate agreement for you.